2018 JUNIOR SAILING STAFF

-As a resident of Portland, Fan Tai grew up sailing at TEIA, Sail Maine and then Portland Yacht Club.
+As a resident of Portland, Fan Tai grew up sailing at several local programs including TEIA, Sail Maine and PYC.
 She was a member of the Casco Bay High School sailing team.
 When not sailing, Fan Tai enjoys spending time outside traveling, camping, hiking, swimming and watching comedy.
 She will attending American University in the fall to study environmental science and policy.
 This is her second summer at PYC.

 Elizabeth Newberry / Intermediate Coach

 Elizabeth grew up sailing at Portland Yacht Club, where she continues to sail with her family on their Beneteau ‘County Girl’.
 While a student at Bonny Eagle High School, Elizabeth sailed for the Southern Maine High School team out of Sail Maine.
 She currently studies Music Education at the University of Maine.
 Elizabeth was a member the aquatic staff at a Boy Scout camp in prior summers and is a BSA-trained lifeguard.
 Elizabeth is returning for her second summer of coaching at PYC.

 Tyler Casey / Beginner Coach

-Tyler Casey is from Fortunes Rock, Maine and calls Biddeford Pool Yacht Club home.
-Tyler grew up sailing Prams, Lasers and 420s, but especially loves sailing on ‘Seawings’, her family’s Cape Dory 25.
-She studies Marine Biology at the University of Maine and is looking forward to doing research at the Darling Marine Center this fall.
+Tyler Casey is from Fortunes Rocks, Maine, and calls Biddeford Pool Yacht Club home.
+She grew up sailing Prams, Lasers and 420s, but especially loves sailing on ‘Seawings’, her family’s Cape Dory 25.
+She studies Marine Biology at the University of Maine, and is looking forward to doing research and living at the Darling Marine Center this fall.
 Tyler has a lot of experience teaching all age groups and levels of sailing, and is so excited to work with the Beginner sailors at PYC.
 This will be her first summer at PYC.